cjpcool/PhyVer/README.md

 pip install fairchem-core
 ```

 ORCA is optional but required for the DFT step.
-Install ORCA separately and set:
+Install ORCA from https://brehm-research.de/orcamd.php separately and set:

 ```bash
 export ORCA_COMMAND=/path/to/orca